Pubs in England and Wales drop below 40,000 for first time on record

 According to research from the British Beer and Pub Association, British Institute of Innkeeping and UKHospitality, only 37% of hospitality businesses are turning a profit.

-The rising cost of energy, goods and labour were identified as the biggest factors behind falling profits.
+The rising costs of energy, goods and labour were identified as the biggest factors behind falling profits.

 The hospitality industry has called on the Government to provide more support.